 Read about Nishio: Nishio City Official Site

-Blacktown is our Sister City in Australia, home to more than 300,000 people and just 35 kilometres from central Sydney.
+Blacktown is our Sister City in Australia, home to more than 300,000 people and just 35km from central Sydney.
 Porirua’s sister city agreement with Blacktown, signed in May 1984, spans more than 30 years.
 In that time, we’ve had numerous cultural exchanges between local artists and a range of civic, sporting and recreational activities.
 Occasional meetings of our councils help to increase our understanding of the issues our communities share.

 Find out more about Blacktown: Blacktown City Council